Shan-Mei/shanmeis-notes/journalling/english.md

   <h4>T1W10L2 - 5/4</h4>
   <p>- We continued with our english projects, I am mildly screwed because I wasn't allowed to draft until yesterday...</p>
   <h4>T1W10L3 - 6/4</h4>
-  <p>- Handed in our English assignments, don't think I did well but its uh... fine?<br>- We decided on our Shakespear text, which is going to be "Merchant of Venice."<br>- We watched a video on Shakespear.</p>
+  <p>- Handed in our English assignments, don't think I did well but its uh... fine?<br>- We decided on our Shakespeare text, which is going to be "Merchant of Venice."<br>- We watched a video on Shakespeare.</p>
 </body>